Sandbach

-Sandbach (pronounced /ˈsændbætʃ/) is a historic market town and a civil parish in the unitary authority of Cheshire East, Cheshire, England.
-The civil parish contains four settlements: Sandbach itself as the largest, Elworth, Ettiley Heath and Wheelock.
+Sandbach (pronounced /ˈsændbætʃ/) is a market town and civil parish in the Cheshire East borough of Cheshire, England.
+The civil parish contains four settlements: Sandbach, Elworth, Ettiley Heath and Wheelock.
+At the 2021 census, the Sandbach built up area as defined by the Office for National Statistics had a population of 11,290 and the parish had a population of 21,916.

-Sandbach is perhaps best known as the original home of Foden and ERF lorries, though neither company now exists in the town; twelve-times National Brass Band Championship winners Foden's Band; the ancient Saxon Sandbach Crosses; and Sandbach services on the M6 motorway.